gustonecrush/ui-waste-management-data/README.md

 If you want to run in your local do the steps below :

-- Download this project and save to your local and also download `api-waste` repository to get the api for this simple app
+- Download or clone this project and save to your local and also download or clone `api-waste` repository to get the api for this simple app
 - Run `npm install` to install all packages needed
 - Then, you can run command `npm start` to start your react server and see how it works